 Skip to main content

 Enginy MCP lets you connect an AI assistant to your Enginy workspace so it can look things up, summarize what it finds, and help you prepare work inside Enginy.
 If you are in sales ops, rev ops, or another non-technical role, start with Claude Code first.
-It is the clearest setup path in the current alpha.
+It is the clearest setup path.
 The hosted resource server is:

 https://openapi.enginy.ai/mcp